ulbrichdennis/ulbrichdennis.github.io/_pages/about.md

 Beforehand, I did my PhD (Dr. rer. nat. in Mathematics) at the University of Bremen, see [MGP](https://www.genealogy.math.ndsu.nodak.edu/id.php?id=277103).

-Temporarily, I worked as a lecturer and worked in industry before returning to academic research.
+Temporarily, I worked as a lecturer and in industry before returning to academic research.
 <h2>Postal address</h2>
 University of Münster<br>
 Department of Mathematics<br>